 Petite YY – this is a gut hormone that controls appetite

-Cholecystokinin – another hormone that control appetite that is produced in the gut
+Cholecystokinin – another hormone that controls appetite that is produced in the gut

 Glucagon-like peptide-1 – this hormone is realised in the gut when nutrients enter the intestines.
 It has a major role in controlling stable blood sugar levels and makes you feel full.